-South Korea’s capital for more than 7 centuries, Seoul has approximately 10 million inhabitants in an area slightly bigger than Chicago, making it one of most densely populated cities in the world.
-It stands out on the world stage with leading companies such as LG, Samsung and Hyundai; and yet while visiting it, get ready to go from the modern to the old when crossing a street, to be dazzled by the design and architecture wonders, and enjoy the vibrant life of one of the world's major metropolises.
-In this post, you will find the best ways to enjoy everything that Seoul offers.
+South Korea’s capital for more than 7 centuries, Seoul has approximately 10 million inhabitants in an area slightly bigger than Chicago, making it one of the most densely populated cities in the world.
+It stands out on the world stage with leading companies such as LG, Samsung, and Hyundai; and yet while visiting it, get ready to go from the modern to the old when crossing a street, to be dazzled by the design and architecture wonders, and enjoy the vibrant life of one of the world’s major metropolises.
+In this post, you will find the best places to visit and the best things to do in Seoul.

 What to do in Seoul – visit the Royal Palaces